metal3-io/metal3-docs/design/hostclaim-multitenancy.md

 credentials are stored with the BareMetalHost resource.

-We need to relax the constraint that the cluster and the BareMetalHosts are in the same namespace but we also need a solution that give sufficient control and visibility over the workload deployed on those servers so that tenants can maintain the level of information they have had so far.
+We need to relax the constraint that the cluster and the BareMetalHosts are in the same namespace but we also need a solution that gives sufficient control and visibility over the workload deployed on those servers so that tenants can maintain the level of information they have had so far.

+This proposal tackles the objective through three changes:

-This proposal introduces a new resource called HostClaim that decouples the definition of the workload performed by the Metal3 machine controller from the actual compute resource.
+* it introduces a new resource called HostClaim that decouples the definition of the workload performed by the Metal3 machine controller from the actual compute resource.
   This resource acts as a security boundary.
+* it uses the HardwareData resource as the only visible resource for end-users containing both hardware details and metadata used for selection and templating.
+* it introduces a HostDeployPolicy resource that describes the namespaces that contain the HostClaims authorized to be bound to BareMetalHosts in the namespace of the HostDeployPolicy resource.

 ### Goals

-* Split responsibilities between infrastructure teams, who manage servers, and cluster administrators, who create/update/scale baremetal clusters deployed on those servers, using traditional Kubernetes RBAC to ensure isolation.
+* Split responsibilities between infrastructure teams (role *infrastructure manager*), who manage servers, and cluster administrators (role *cluster manager*), who create/update/scale bare-metal clusters deployed on those servers, using traditional Kubernetes RBAC to ensure isolation.
 * Define a resource where a user can request a compute resource to execute an arbitrary workload described by an OS image and an initial configuration.
-  The user does not need to know exactly which BareMetalHost is used and does not control its BMC.
+  The user (role *end-user*, a cluster manager is an end-user) does not need to know exactly which BareMetalHost is used and does not control its BMC.
 * Using BareMetalHosts defined in other clusters.
 Support as described here will be limited to the use with cluster-api as it will be handled at the level of the Metal3Machine.

 ### Non-Goals

-* Discovery of which capabilities are exposed by the cluster.
-  Which kind of compute resources are available and the semantics of the selectors are not handled.
 * Compute resource quotas.
 The HostClaim resource should make it possible to develop a framework to limit the number/size of compute resources allocated to a tenant, similar to how quotas work for pods.
 However, the specification